Tapojit/Predicting-IT-cortex-output-using-DNN-and-analysis-MIT-/README.md

 https://s3.amazonaws.com/cadieu-etal-ploscb2014/PLoSCB2014_data_20141216.zip

-*Only multiunit data were used here.*
+*Only multiunit data was used here.*

 The same set of images were used to make inferences in the DNN models in order to obtain output from their last fully connected layer.
 Here is the link to the data: